 The physical features and medical problems associated with Down syndrome can vary widely from child to child.
 While some kids with DS need a lot of medical attention, others lead healthy lives.

 Though Down syndrome can't be prevented, it can be detected before a child is born.
 The health problems that may go along with DS can be treated, and many resources are available to help kids and their families who are living with the condition.

 Normally, at the time of conception a baby inherits genetic information from its parents in the form of 46 chromosomes: 23 from the mother and 23 from the father.
 In most cases of Down syndrome, a child gets an extra chromosome 21 — for a total of 47 chromosomes instead of 46.
 It's this extra genetic material that causes the physical features and developmental delays associated with DS.

-Although no one knows for sure why DS occurs and there's no way to prevent the chromosomal error that causes it, scientists do know that women age 35 and older have a significantly higher risk of having a child with the condition.
+Although no one knows for sure why DS happens and there's no way to prevent the chromosomal error that causes it, scientists do know that women age 35 and older have a significantly higher risk of having a child with the condition.
 At age 30, for example, a woman has about a 1 in 1,000 chance of conceiving a child with DS.
 Those odds increase to about 1 in 400 by age 35.
 By 40 the risk rises to about 1 in 100.